-2013 CSA Program
+2014 CSA Program

-Farmers Mark and Joanie are excited to announce the 2013 CSA.
+Farmers Mark and Joanie are excited to announce the 2014 CSA.
 A CSA (Community Supported Agriculture) is a program where we offer customers fresh-picked USDA certified organic produce by purchasing a share of the season’s harvest in advance.
-By participating in a CSA, customers become dedicated to sustaining the farm by supplying capital for start-up expenses, (farm labor, seeds, potting soil, utilities, greenhouse supplies, stakes, etc.) that need to be paid before the first crop is harvested.
-This year a share entitles our members to fresh produce, and vegetable, flower and herb plants.
-Members will be able to choose what’s in their share anytime the farm store (at our new location - days to be announced) is open from May-October and at the Litchfield Farmers’ Market (Saturdays 10-1)and the Collinsville Farmers’ Market (Sundays 10-1) from June-October.
-We strive for a wide variety of USDA certified organic produce throughout the season.
-A major benefit to this program is its flexibility.
-You select what you want when you want it!
+By participating in a CSA, customers become involved in sustaining the farm by supplying capital for start-up expenses (farm labor, seeds, potting soil, utilities, greenhouse supplies, stakes, etc.) that need to be paid before the first crop is harvested.
+In exchange, customers choose a weekly supply of fresh produce at a discount from farm stand prices.

-A work share entails an obligation of 48 or 90 hours of farm work during the season.
+A work share entails an obligation of 50 or 75 hours of farm work during the season.
 These shares are extremely limited and selected at the discretion of the farmers.
 Work share choices include field work (weeding, planting, harvesting); greenhouse work (preparing seed trays, seeding, watering); washing and bunching produce; farm store (cashier & restocking); helping at farmers’ markets.
-A work share is equivalent to $400(for 48 hours of work) or $740 (for 90 hours of work).
+A work share is equivalent to $400(for 50 hours of work) or $600(for 75 hours of work).
 Work shares are mostly needed in the Spring and late Summer-Fall.

-Early Season - Vegetable, flower and herb plants; asparagus, lettuce, radishes, scallions, Napa cabbage, kale, bok choy, swiss chard, spinach, kohlrabi, garlic scapes, peas, salad mix, arugula, rhubarb, collards.
+EARLY SEASON (late April – mid June) – Vegetable, flower and herb plants; asparagus, lettuce, radishes, scallions, Napa cabbage, kale, bok choy, swiss chard, spinach, kohlrabi, garlic scapes, peas, salad mix, arugula, rhubarb, collards.

 How does it work?